-$^{21}$ In a previous draft of this paper we only considered x equal to 2001:I. Hall (forthcoming) uses a procedure identical to ours corresponding to a value of x equal to 1990:I.
+$^{^{21}}$ In a previous draft of this paper we only considered x equal to 2001Q1.
+Hall (2014) uses a procedure identical to ours corresponding to a value of x equal to 1990Q1.

-&lt;sup>22There are of course many alternative procedures for projecting the behavior of the economy.
-For example, we could use separate ARMA time series models for each of the variables or we could use multivariate methods including the VAR estimated with pre-2008:I data.
+22There are of course many alternative procedures for projecting the behavior of the economy.
+For example, we could use separate ARMA time series models for each of the variables or we could use multivariate methods including the VAR estimated with pre-2008Q2 data.
 A challenge for a multivariate approach is the nonlinearity associated with the ZLB.
 Still, it would be interesting to pursue alternative projection approaches in the future.

-&lt;sup>23 See Erceg and Levin (2013), figure 1.
+23See Erceg and Levin (2013), Figure 1.